tappiola/eventogy-frontend-static/README.md

 ## SPECIFICATIONS

 You can (and should) use any and all resources at your disposal to complete the task.
-We suggest reading on how to use styling helpers like Tailwind and prebuilt component libraries, like Shadcn, which we have included part of the base repository.
+We suggest using style libraries like **Tailwind** and prebuilt component libraries, like **Shadcn**, rather than spending time manually styling the page.

 We’re looking to see how much you can achieve in 2, 3 hours, but feel free to spend extra time in order to complete a subtask or fix a bug.
 Make sure you commit your project to the forked Git repository and periodically commit as you progress in the task.